Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/mc-alzDefaultPolicyAssignments.bicep.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

 Optional suffix for the management group hierarchy.
-This suffix will be appended to management group names.
+This suffix will be appended to management group names/IDs.
 Include a preceding dash if required.
 Example: -suffix

 ### parLogAnalyticsWorkSpaceAndAutomationAccountLocation